legendarycode3/nft-smart-contract/README.md

 ## Architecture
 The project follows a modular architecture that separates NFT logic, deployment automation,  contract interactions, and This separation improves maintainability, readability, and extensibility while making the repository easier to understand and expand. </br>
-The repository demonstrates two different approaches to
+The repository demonstrates two different approaches to ERC-721 NFT development: